Fuel prices remain unchanged - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-New Delhi, Jan 4: The fuel prices continued to be steady as petrol and diesel prices remained unchanged on Tuesday.
+New Delhi, Jan 5: The fuel prices continued to remain steady as petrol and diesel prices remained unchanged on Wednesday.

 The fuel prices had come down sharply on November 4, 2021, after the Centre announced reduction in excise duties on petrol and diesel by Rs 5 and Rs 10 respectively.

-Petrol became cheaper by about Rs 8 in Delhi on December 2, 2021, after the state government decided to reduce Value Added Tax (VAT) on it.
-However, prices of diesel remained same.
+Petrol became cheaper by about Rs 8 in Delhi on December 2, 2021, after the state government decided to reduce Value Added Tax (VAT) on it, while prices of diesel remained the same.

 In the national capital a litre of petrol costs Rs 95.41, in Kolkata Rs 104.67, in Mumbai Rs 109.98 and in Chennai Rs 101.40.